Duckunder Counter to the Berimbolo: A Brazilian Jiu-Jitsu Tutorial

 Let's start by assuming that your partner is very good at this position, and has already started to turn the corner toward your back.
 They're beginning with a cross grip on your belt and a normal De La Riva guard grip on your ankle.
 Note: the person has not yet established deep De La Riva hooks in this scenario.
 A conventional leg drag pass is always an option if your partner is lazy with the leg that's controlling your far hip, but assuming that's not the case, it can be quite challenging to simply drag their leg across to pass.
 Enter the duckunder pass.

-- Step back with your far leg (it's my left leg in the video) so that your base is extremely wide, and your partner can't push you away any further.
+- Step back with your far leg (it's my left leg in the video) so that your base is extremely wide, and your partner can't push you away from any further.

 - While controlling the outside of your pants with your left hand, dive your right arm under their legs, letting go of the pants grip so that you can post with your left arm.

-- Making sure that your right armpit/triceps is driving your partner's legs back, reach for their lapel with your right hand, completing a "leg staple" that leads you right into a leg drag position.
+- Making sure that your right armpit/triceps are driving your partner's legs back, reach for their lapel with your right hand, completing a "leg staple" that leads you right into a leg drag position.

 - Controlling the biceps with the left hand is ideal in order to finish the guard pass, or else your partner can turn away (in which case you might be able to get their back, but the guard pass to side control is a sure thing here).